reincubate/ricloud-js/README.md

 # ricloud-js: iCloud access made easy

-This is the sample JavaScript Node.js client for Reincubate's [iCloud API](https://www.reincubate.com/labs/icloud-api/?utm_source=github&utm_medium=ricloud-js&utm_campaign=ricloud).
+This is the sample JavaScript Node.js client for Reincubate's [iCloud API](https://reincubate.com/ricloud-api/?utm_source=github&utm_medium=ricloud-js&utm_campaign=ricloud).

+Note that this client is only compatible with the v1 API, and does not support functionality related to the v2 or v3 API.
+If you are looking to implement a JS API client for newer versions of the *ricloud* API we would be happy to advise and contribute.

-> Refer to the comprehensive [iCloud API documentation](https://www.reincubate.com/contact/support/icloud-api/?utm_source=github&utm_medium=ricloud-js&utm_campaign=ricloud) for a fuller picture of the API's capabilities, specifications, and benefits.
+> Refer to the comprehensive [iCloud API documentation](https://docs.reincubate.com/ricloud/icloud-api/?utm_source=github&utm_medium=ricloud-js&utm_campaign=ricloud) for a fuller picture of the API's capabilities, specifications, and benefits.

 ## Installation